github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ### Defining custom patterns

 If you have specific patterns or types of secrets that are unique to your environment or organization, you can define custom patterns that push protection will use to identify secrets.
-These patterns are used to identify sensitive information that might not be covered by the default scanning rules implemented by {% data variables.product.prodname_dotcom %}.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

 {% endif %}